 Signs and symptoms of high-functioning anxiety

 You may have seen or heard the phrase high functioning anxiety more and more lately, but what does it mean?
-High-functioning anxiety describes those who experience many of the signs and symptoms of anxiety but contrary to the stereotype, seem to cope well with life and are often very successful.
+High-functioning anxiety describes those who experience many of the signs and symptoms of anxiety but contrary to the stereotype, seem to cope well with life and are often successful.

-• Constantly busy, with a ‘to do’ list that never seems to end
+• Constantly busy, with a ‘to-do’ list that never seems to end.

 What are the signs and symptoms of high-functioning anxiety?